Updula/HalalaH-Integration-Guides/README.md

 HalalaH Platform is now open for some serious Business!
 Find your way within our technical documentation and start enabling your business with HalalaH payments methods. <br />For Mobile apps and Portals, enrich your client’s experience by simple Payment methods based on HalalaH standard QR code and Deep Links.

+For the intgration process, you will need the following credintials specific to your account and provided by HalalaH:
+> - Terminal Label
+> - Terminal ID
+> - Merchant Category Code
+> - Client ID
+> - Client Secret

 ### 1. Generating QR Code:
 #### EMV Code Standards [Document](HalalaH%20QR%20Code%20Standard%20-%20Merchant-Presented%20Mode%20v1.2.pdf)